aragonzkresearch/blog/blogo-input/posts/nouns.md

 1. Documentation
     1. **This report**, which has the answers to our research questions and can be used as a hub to the rest of outputs of the project.
-    2. The [**Final technical report**](nouns-tech.html), which provides the technicalities of the work done.
+    2. The [**Final technical report**](nouns-tech.html), which provides technical details of the work done.
     3. The [Timelock.zone blog post](https://research.aragon.org/timelock.html).
     4. The [Interim Progress reports](https://hackmd.io/130yRfVARSC5AU5aT2w8Lw).

 2. Software
     5. The following experimental software repositories maintained by AZKR:
         1. **[Nouns-anonymous-voting](https://github.com/aragonzkresearch/nouns-anonymous-voting)**: voter client library, tally CLI, and smart contracts (including zkRegistry)
         2. **[Noir-trie-proofs](https://github.com/aragonzkresearch/noir-trie-proofs)**: RLP decoding and Ethereum state and storage proof verification in Noir
-        3. **[tlcs-c](https://github.com/aragonzkresearch/tlcs-c)**: Timelock Cryptographic Service Protocol C implementation (currently used in Timelock.zone)
+        3. **[tlcs-c](https://github.com/aragonzkresearch/tlcs-c)**: Timelock Cryptographic Service Protocol implementation in C (currently used in Timelock.zone)
-        4. **[tlcs-rust](https://github.com/aragonzkresearch/tlcs-rust)**: Timelock Cryptographic Service Protocol rust implementation (to be used in Timelock.zone when put in production)
+        4. **[tlcs-rust](https://github.com/aragonzkresearch/tlcs-rust)**: Timelock Cryptographic Service Protocol implementation in Rust (to be used in Timelock.zone when put in production)
         5. **[tlcs-chain](https://github.com/aragonzkresearch/tlcs-chain)**: Cosmos Blockchain which provides a Time Lock Cryptography Service
         6. **[zk-registry-ui](https://github.com/aragonzkresearch/zk-registry-ui-demo)**: Simple web UI for users to register their keys in the ZK Registry smart contract.
 Relies on MetaMask.
     6. A few highlights of what Aztec Labs R&D’d as a part of the sprint:
         7. **[UltraPlonk in Noir](https://github.com/noir-lang/noir/pull/1114)**: Improvements in the proving speed of Noir programs with an UltraPlonk proving system with optimizations like custom gates and lookup tables.
         8. **[Recursive Aggregation in Noir](https://github.com/noir-lang/noir/blob/9b417da0eef28a29dbe0f339ee19b8dd9859dc4d/noir_stdlib/src/lib.nr#L27-L28)**: Unlocks aggregation of multiple proofs into one and unlocks parallel proving for further speed-ups.
 For this research particularly, it unlocks proving of complex Noir programs (e.g. Ethereum storage proofs) in web browsers, circumventing memory limits in web browsers through incremental proving.
-        9. **[Keccak256 in Noir](https://github.com/noir-lang/noir/pull/1249)**: Unlocks proving of Keccak256 hashes (commonly seen on Ethereum, both within its architecture as well as across smart contracts).
+        9. **[Keccak256 in Noir](https://github.com/noir-lang/noir/pull/1249)**: Unlocks proving of Keccak256 hashes (used in Ethereum, both within its architecture as well as across smart contracts).
 For this research particularly it unlocks Ethereum storage proofs in Noir which taps into Ethereum’s architecture that uses Keccak256 hashes.
         10. **[ECDSA verification in Noir](https://github.com/noir-lang/noir/pull/1294)**: Unlocks verifying of Ethereum wallet signatures directly in Noir, smoothening users’ experience with the authentication of ZK dApps transactions (e.g. authenticating votes in this research).
         11. **Technical optimizations**: a considerable number of optimizations were also introduced in both Noir and UltraPlonk to unlock the use case of research, including but not limited to [plookup dynamic arrays](https://github.com/noir-lang/noir/pull/1282), [multi-threaded proving](https://github.com/AztecProtocol/barretenberg/pull/434), [low constraint Recursive Aggregation](https://github.com/AztecProtocol/barretenberg/pull/414), etc.
 3. Demos: